 For almost 2,000 years, the orthodox Western Church has successfully hoodwinked people into believing that Paul was an apostle of the man named Jesus of Nazareth.
 If the New Testament can be said to be a “testament” at all, it should be understood as a testament to the determination and marketing genius of certain men and women who wanted the kind of power that only comes through a theocracy.

 I can certainly understand how regular people would fail to understand the implications of what Paul and Mark wrote.
-Even though I had two university degrees before embarking on a Master’s degree in theology, I had no understanding until the age of 49 that the Church had been lying to me all my life.
+Even though I had two university degrees before embarking on a Master’s degree in theological studies, I had no understanding until the age of 49 that the Church had been lying to me all my life.
 I naively assumed until then that the Church was telling me the truth about Jesus, and that the Church was wanting to tell me the truth about Jesus.

 Then I went back to university.
 There, using the research tools my professors taught me, it soon became clear to me that the pages of the New Testament don’t say what they’re “supposed” to say if you’re a good, pious, orthodox Christian.
 Instead, the pages tell a story about a family ripped apart, a man who longed to know God, a death that didn’t come to pass, and the frantic attempts of other people to hide the truth about this man, this man’s family, and this man’s “non-death.”

 What surprised me even more than what I saw in the pages of the New Testament was the reaction of my professors and classmates to what’s written there.
 They did NOT want anyone to point out that Paul’s theology is completely different from Jesus’ theology as presented in Mark.
-They wanted to keep the myth that Paul was chosen by God to preach the “good news.”
-They seemed content to ignore the avalanche of research material that now makes it impossible for a person of academic integrity to deny that Paul and Mark were not even “in the same book,” let alone “on the same page.”
+They wanted to keep the myth that Paul was chosen by God to preach “the good news.”
+They seemed content to ignore the avalanche of research material that now makes it impossible for a person of academic integrity to claim that Paul and Mark were even “in the same book,” let alone “on the same page.”
 The proof is right there in black and white for anyone who wants to take the time to examine it objectively.

 So different are Paul and Mark’s theologies, in fact, that I contend here that Mark wrote his narrative biography about Jesus as a direct written rebuttal of the letters written by Paul in the short collection we now call First Corinthians.